Artemijus Tutyškinas

-Artemijus Tutyškinas (born 8 August 2003) is a Lithuanian professional footballer who plays as a defender for Polish club ŁKS Łódź, on loan from Crotone, and the Lithuania national team.
+Artemijus Tutyškinas (born 8 August 2003) is a Lithuanian professional footballer who plays as a defender for Slovenian club Celje and the Lithuania national team.

 International career

 Tutyškinas made his international debut for Lithuania on the 8 September 2021, replacing Linas Klimavičius during the 5–0 away defeat against Italy, the European reigning champions.
 Aged only 18 years and one month at the time, he became the youngest ever Lithuania international to play in an official game.